Esri/workforce-scripts/README.md

 ## Instructions

-1. Install Conda and the ArcGIS API for Python package as described [here](https://developers.arcgis.com/python/guide/install-and-set-up/).
+1. Install ArcGIS API for Python package as described [here](https://developers.arcgis.com/python/guide/install-and-set-up/).
 2. Clone or download this repository
 3. In terminal/cmd navigate to the `arcgis_api_for_python` folder
 4. Install arrow from PyPi using pip and the requirements.txt file (`pip install -r requirements.txt`)